Good practice

 During the tenancy

 You should carry out visual checks on all electrical installations and appliances at least once a year.
-Here is a checklist you can use for the annual visual checks (PDF).
+The Electrical Safety Roundtable have produced a checklist (PDF, 189 Kb) that you can use for the annual visual checks.
 This checklist was produced before the Electrical Safety Standards in the Private Rented Sector Regulations 2020 came in to force, so you should also be aware of the legal requirements around the inspection and testing of electrical installations by a qualified electrician at least every 5 years.

 At the end of the tenancy